lingtalfi/meredith-adaman/README.md

 - highlighting of the "just updated" row
 - updating a row displaying changes immediately
 - handles foreign keys for insert/update operations (since 1.2.0)
+- handles cosmetic changes (customization of the foreign key representation in the list)